 Last Updated: October 4, 2023

 Detailed workflow for searching for satellite imagery and requesting it from the PGC.

-The most effective way to search what has ever been collected by DigitalGlobe is through DigitalGlobe’s Discover online application.
+The most effective way to search what has ever been collected by Maxar is through their Discover online application.

 This utility allows you to search the entire catalog through a map interface.
 You can narrow your search by searching for a place-name, entering a CatalogID, entering coordinates, or by uploading a polygon (shapefile, KMZ).